xapian/xapian-docsprint/howtos/range_queries.rst

 range in the query string; either but not both can be the empty string, which indicates an open-ended range.
-In python this method should return a tuple of the value slot and the two strings modified so they can be used for `OP_VALUE_RANGE`.
-Rather than re-implement `NumberValueRangeProcessor`, we wrap it to do the serialisation (due to the way python interacts with the API it's currently not possible to subclass it successfully here).
+In python this method should return a tuple of the value slot and the two strings modified so they can be used for :xapian-just-constant:`OP_VALUE_RANGE`.
+Rather than re-implement :xapian-class:`NumberValueRangeProcessor`, we wrap it to do the serialisation (due to the way python interacts with the API it's currently not possible to subclass it successfully here).

 Value range processors are called in the order they're added, so our custom one gets a chance to look at all ranges, but will only 'claim'